Tso Moriri: People

 Buddhist shrine.
-On the banks of Tso Moriri, Leh district, Ladkah, 2010.
+On the banks of Tso Moriri, Ladkah, 2010.

 At Tsomoriri there is only one camping site.
 Sign at Tso Moriri, c.
 2010.

 Changpa, the nomadic migratory shepherds (pastoral community) of yak, sheep, goat, and horses of Tibetan origin and who are engaged in trade and work on caravans in Ladakh region, are the main inhabitants of the area.
 Changpa (Champa) herders use the land of this valley as grazing ground and for cultivation.

 Tourism

 Karzok has homestays, Buddhist monastery and lake tourism.

 The Korzok Monastery, on the western bank of the lake is 400 years old and attracts tourists and Buddhist pilgrims.
 Tourism during May – September attracts large number of foreign and local tourists even though tented accommodation is the facility available, apart from a small PWD guest house close to the Lake.
 Northeast of Tso Moriri is a small lake, Kyagar Tso in the Salt Valley, which is known locally as Lake of Joy.